P.S. (film): Critical reception

-On review aggregate website Rotten Tomatoes, P.S. has an approval rating of 54% based on 81 reviews.
-The site’s critics consensus reads, "Laura Linney is as watchable as ever, but the melancholy P.S. never finds its footing.”
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 54% based on 81 reviews.
+The site’s critics consensus reads, "Laura Linney is as watchable as ever, but the melancholy P.S. never finds its footing."
 On Metacritic, the film has a score of 55 out of 100 based on 28 reviews, indicating "mixed or average reviews".

 Manohla Dargis of The New York Times wrote the film shows a "contempt for its central character in specific and for women of a certain age in general" and that it lacks "the energy of Mr. Kidd's first feature."
 While Dargis noted Linney "easily negotiates the story's emotional and narrative switchbacks, sliding from fury to hurt like rain on a window, she can't fashion a living, breathing, believable human being from such a shabbily patched-together conceit."

 Carla Meyer of the San Francisco Chronicle said, "Filmmaker Dylan Kidd assayed male-arrested development quite brilliantly in 2002's Roger Dodger, and at some moments, his follow-up film hints at a scabrous female reinterpretation.
 But Kidd and co-writer Helen Schulman...smooth every edge, and P.S. goes disappointingly soft despite two dynamite lead performances."